umbraco/UmbracoDocs/Reference/Config/index.md

 #Configuration Files

-_This section will define the many configuration options in Umbraco and what they do_
+_This section will explain the many configuration options in Umbraco and what they do_

 ###[web.config](webconfig/index.md)

-There are quite a few umbraco options in the web.config file defined in appSettings.
+There are quite a few Umbraco options in the `web.config` file defined in `<appSettings>`.
 Click on your version below to view details:

 ###[404handlers.config](404handlers/index.md)